 The Mentor Program has closed for the 2016-2017 academic year.
 It will open again in the summer for incoming students for the 2017-2018 academic year.
 We are always accepting new mentors:

 GSC Internship Program

 The GSC accepts interns (Graduate students and Undergraduate alike) to assist us with a variety of projects for course credit or personal enrichment.
-The Internship Program has closed for the 2016-2017 academic year.
-It will open again in the spring for for the 2017-2018 academic year.
+The Internship Program is currently accepting applications for Summer 2017.
+Find the application here.

 Events in the GSC